 My academic and creative interests are located at the intersection between the ‘old’ and ‘new’ South Africa, and how it shapes or affects young people in ways that could enable and/or limit, new identity construction(s) in our democratic landscape.
 More broadly, I am interested in how people, especially the youth, make sense of who they are in this ever changing yet unchanging world.

 If you are involved or interested in related work, I welcome a conversation wherever you might be in this great big world.
-I love talking to other theatremakers, writers, directors, etc.
+I love talking to other theatremakers, designers, actors, writers, directors, etc.

 Yours in story,